You have enabled distributed tracing but data you expected to see does not appear in New Relic's distributed tracing UI.

 If a trace contains data from applications monitored by multiple New Relic accounts, and your user permissions don't allow you to access those accounts, some of the span and service details will be obfuscated in the UI.

-Distributed tracing uses adaptive sampling.
+Distributed tracing for APM uses adaptive sampling.
 This means that a percentage of calls to a service will be reported as part of a distributed trace.
-Specific calls to your service might not have been selected to be sampled sampled as part of a distributed trace.
+Specific calls to your service might not have been selected to be sampled.

 - Search by entity.name not finding associated app names

 Potential cause: For applications that have multiple app names, the